-This strategy is underpinned by a number of uncertainties, as noted in this section.
+This strategy is underpinned by a number of uncertainties.
 These uncertainties are further developed in the context of the significant challenges detailed in section 6.

 New assets and replacement of existing assets: With the exception of critical assets (as identified under the QLDC Risk Management Framework) all assets will be operated under a run to fail model as they can likely be replaced with generic or off the shelf replacement parts with only minor disruption to customer services.